CarlosRello/Cardiovascular_Disease/README.md

 ![Cardiovascular Results - Patients Age](https://user-images.githubusercontent.com/86028032/141694720-de627143-04b9-4412-b08d-8e9b1e09e919.PNG)

+It can be observed in the above graph, that person within range from 48 through 60, are more susceptible to present cardiovascular diseases.
+So it can be determine, if only age is analyze as variable, that adult persons are in risk to suffer from cardiovascular diseases.

 ### ```- Body Mass Index```

 ![Cardiovascular Results - Body Mass Index](https://user-images.githubusercontent.com/86028032/141694736-9e42c081-db20-4b6f-9448-bbe68d53669e.PNG)

-It can be observed in the above graph, that person within range from 48 through 60, are more susceptible to present cardiovascular diseases.
-So it can be determine, if only age is analyze as variable, that adult persons are in risk to suffer from cardiovascular diseases.
+Analyzing the body mass index, it can be reviewed that from:
+- 128 of the sample were rated as "UNDERWEIGHT" BMI, in which just 0.20% were susceptible to cardiovascular diseases
+- 23,424 of the sample were rated as "NORMAL" BMI, in which 37.31% were susceptible to cardiovascular diseases
+- 18,960 of the sample were rated as "OBESE" BMI, in which 30.20% were susceptible to cardiovascular diseases
+- 20,272 of the sample were rated as "OVERWEIGHT" BMI, in which 32.29% were susceptible to cardiovascular diseases

 ### ```- Cholesterol```